kjl-89/choose-your-adventure/Outbreak/scene2A.md

 # Scene 2A: The Call

-With trembling hands you pulled out your phone and call your wife.
+With trembling hands you pull out your phone and call your wife.

 The phone rings once..twice..